microsoft/GenStudio/website/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Build the website
+Follow these steps to build the website.
+Note that many of the APIs are referenced within the site code and will need to be changed if you are deploying a full version of the site.

 ## Available Scripts

-The first time you work with the code, please install its dependencies with:
+The first time you work with the code, navigate to `website\deep-art` and install our dependencies with:

 ### `npm install`